jdforrester/mediawiki-extensions-TemplateData/Specification.md

 * Optional
 * Value: `string`

-Key to another Param object in `Root.params`.
+Key that MUST map to another Param object in `Root.params`.
 The current Param object will inherit from that one, with local properties overriding the inherited properties.

 #### 3.2.10 `autovalue`
 * Optional
 * Value: `Type`

-A dynamically generated default value such as today's date or the editing user's name.
-Should generally involve wikitext substitution, such as `{{subst:CURRENTMONTHNAME}}`.
+A dynamically generated default value, such as today's date or the editing user's name.
+SHOULD generally involve wikitext substitution, such as `{{subst:CURRENTMONTHNAME}}`.

 ### 3.3 Set
 * Value: `Object`